hermeszi/virus-simulation-scratch/README.md

 - Initial condition: One infected individual (red dot)
 - Transmission: Contact between infected and healthy individuals
 - Recovery: All infected individuals eventually recover
-- Real-time graph: Tracks number of infected individuals over time
+- Real-time graph: Tracks the number of infected individuals over time

 ### Isolation Demonstration
 The simulation includes a barrier with a small gap to demonstrate:
 - The effect of partial isolation measures
-- Why 100% isolation is needed to completely prevent spread
+- How even small gaps can lead to full population exposure
-- How even small gaps in containment can lead to full population exposure
+- Why preventative measures like masks are more helpful in affecting the spread

 ## 📊 Key Observations